jgray13/Calculator/README.md

 # calculator
-A calculator made with HTML, CSS and javaScript
+A calculator made with HTML, CSS and javaScript.
+In development.